kjcioffi/django-ecommerce/README.md

         * Develop a better understanding of how to integrate functions or methods that create model objects and other setUp related tasks to reduce redundancy.
 * Apply normalization rules to the Order model.
     * It currently serves as a model for both shipping info and contact information so the fields should be split into more than one.
-* Learn how to position the product quantity next to the bag icon.
+* Learn how to better position the product quantity next to the bag icon.